 Boston teachers are not included in the membership data shown above for the MTRS.
 Legislation approved in May, 2010 changed the methodology for the Commonwealth's funding of pension benefits paid to Boston teachers.
 Prior to this change, the Commonwealth reimbursed the City of Boston for pension benefits paid to Boston teachers as certified by the Boston Retirement System (BRS).
 Those costs were funded one fiscal year in arrears.
 The cost of pension benefits of the other participants of the BRS is the responsibility of the City of Boston.
 The BRS is a cost-sharing multiple-employer pension system that is not administered by the Commonwealth and is not part of the reporting entity of the Commonwealth for accounting purposes.
 The 2010 legislation clarified that the Commonwealth is responsible for all employer contributions and future benefit requirements for Boston teachers that are members of the BRS.
-The Commonwealth's actuarially determined contribution to the BRS was \$132.5 million for fiscal 2017.
+The Commonwealth's actuarially determined contribution (or ADC, defined as a target or recommended contribution to a defined benefit pension plan for the reporting period, determined in conformity with Actuarial Standards of Practice) to the BRS was \$132.5 million for fiscal 2017.

 Subject to legislative approval, annual increases in cost-of-living allowances are provided in an amount equal to the lesser of 3% or the previous year's percentage increase in the United States consumer price index on the first \$13,000 of benefits for members of the MSERS and MTRS.
-The Legislature approved the 3% increase in cost-of-living allowances for fiscal 2018.
+The Legislature approved the 3% increase in cost-of-living allowances for fiscal 2019.
 The Commonwealth pension funding schedule (discussed below) assumes that annual increases of 3% will be approved for its retirees.